Intracluster medium: Composition

-Roughly 10% of a galaxy cluster's mass resides in the ICM.
-The stars and galaxies may contribute only 1% to the total mass.
+Roughly 15% of a galaxy cluster's mass resides in the ICM.
+The stars and galaxies contribute only around 5% to the total mass.
 It is theorized that most of the mass in a galaxy cluster consists of dark matter and not baryonic matter.
 For the Virgo Cluster, the ICM contains roughly 3 × 1014 M☉ while the total mass of the cluster is estimated to be 1.2 × 1015 M☉.

 Although the ICM on the whole contains the bulk of a cluster's baryons, it is not very dense, with typical values of 10−3 particles per cubic centimeter.
 The mean free path of the particles is roughly 1016 m, or about one lightyear.
 The density of the ICM rises towards the centre of the cluster with a relatively strong peak.
 In addition, the temperature of the ICM typically drops to 1/2 or 1/3 of the outer value in the central regions.
 Once the density of the plasma reaches a critical value, enough interactions between the ions ensures cooling via X-ray radiation.

 Observing the intracluster medium

 As the ICM is at such high temperatures, it emits X-ray radiation, mainly by the bremsstrahlung process and X-ray emission lines from the heavy elements.
 These X-rays can be observed using an X-ray telescope and through analysis of this data, it is possible to determine the physical conditions, including the temperature, density, and metallicity of the plasma.

 Measurements of the temperature and density profiles in galaxy clusters allow for a determination of the mass distribution profile of the ICM through hydrostatic equilibrium modeling.
 The mass distributions determined from these methods reveal masses that far exceed the luminous mass seen and are thus a strong indication of dark matter in galaxy clusters.

 Inverse Compton scattering of low energy photons through interactions with the relativistic electrons in the ICM cause distortions in the spectrum of the cosmic microwave background radiation (CMB), known as the Sunyaev–Zel'dovich effect.
 These temperature distortions in the CMB can be used by telescopes such as the South Pole Telescope to detect dense clusters of galaxies at high redshifts.

 In December 2022, the James Webb Space Telescope is reported to be studying the faint light emitted in the intracluster medium.
-Which a 2018 study found to be an "accurate luminous tracer of dark matter".
+A 2018 study found this to be an "accurate luminous tracer of dark matter".